freeCodeCamp/learn-periodic-table-database/TUTORIAL.md

 - You should add three rows to your `types` table whose values are the three different types from the `properties` table
 - Your `properties` table should have a `type_id` foreign key column that references the `type_id` column from the `types` table.
 It should be an `INT` with the `NOT NULL` constraint
 - Each row in your `properties` table should have a `type_id` value that links to the correct type from the `types` table
-- You should capitalize the first letter of all the `symbol` values in the `elements` table
+- You should capitalize the first letter of all the `symbol` values in the `elements` table.
+Be careful to only capitalize the letter and not change any others
-- You should remove all the irrelevant trailing zeros after the decimals from each value in the `properties` table.
-You may need to adjust a data type to `DECIMAL` for this
+- You should remove all the trailing zeros after the decimals from each row of the `atomic_mass` column.
+You may need to adjust a data type to `DECIMAL` for this.
+Be careful not to change the value
 - You should insert the next two elements into the database into the existing tables.
 They are: 9, F, Fluorine, Nonmetal, 18.998, -220, -188.1, and 10, Ne, Neon, Nonmetal, 20.18, -248.6, -246.1
 - You should turn the `periodic_table` folder into a git repository with `git init`
 - Your repository should have a `main` branch with all your commits